Weser: classic, Hann. Münden – Bremen

 The fairy-tale and Weser-legend museum is located in Villa Paul Baehr, a splendid art nouveau villa, at the spa gardens of Bad Oeynhausen.
 Arised from the private foundation of Dr. Karl Paetow, who died in 1992, the museum offers insights into the wide field of the old folk art and deals with the visualization of fairytale and legend motifs.

-The Kaiser-Wilhelm monument is a monument in honor of Emperor Wilhelm I, which the Prussian province of Westphalia had built.
+The "Willem" is a monument in honor of Emperor Wilhelm I, which the Prussian province of Westphalia had built.
 It was built on the east flank of the Wittekindsberg at Porta Westfalica.
-The sculptor Kaspar von Zumbusch designed the Kaiserstandbild and teh architect of this monument is Bruno Schmitz.

 The Kaiser Wilhelm Memorial is now the landmark of the city of Porta Westfalica.

 The Hoya Castle is a former castle, already mentioned in 1233.
 Together with the church it was situated on a Weser island, which was united with the city at the end of the seventeenth century by filling up the Weser arm.
 The castle was seat of the Niedergrafschaft, a line of the counts of Hoya.
 After their extinction, Nienburg became the seat of the Counts of Hoya.
 In 1582 the county fell back to the Dukes of Brunswick.
 Since then the castle was an offical seat and important in the Thirty Years' War last.
 In 1859 it became the seat of the magistrate's office.

 The Horse Museum in Verden at the Aller is the oldest horse museum in Germany.

 The present horse museum dates back to a hippological collection, started around 1930 by the Verden heritage association.